Mitral Stenosis -- Adult

 - Mitral valvulotomy—A surgical cut or enlargement is made in the stenotic mitral valve to relieve the obstruction.

-- Avoid caffeine, alcohol, and drugs that speed up your heart rate.
-They will only worsen your symptoms.
+- Avoid excess caffeine and alcohol, and all illicit drugs that speed up your heart rate.

 American Heart Association http://www.heart.org